conjoiners/conjoiners/README.md

 in order to avoid too long blocking when receiving transenlightenments from other conjoiners through a 0MQ socket.
 This is it right now.

+## Examples

+Examples can be found under ./examples.

+*    hits_simple is an example how to count a number in a Node.js server and use conjoiners to gather some statistics in a Python conjoiner.
+Simply fire up "node server.js" in one shell and "python stats.py" in another. "conf.json" is the corresponding nest configuration.
+Example uses TCP as 0MQ transport.

+More examples to come.

 ## Current state of work

 I've been working on the idea for several months.
 Right now, by the